Piyush Marmat

 A measured result agrees with a theoretical prediction if the prediction lies within the range of experimental uncertainty.
 If two measured values have standard uncertainty ranges that overlap, then the measurements are said to be consistent (they agree).
 If the uncertainty ranges do not overlap, then the measurements are said to be discrepant (they do not agree).

 Science requires experiments.
 Experiments give measurements.
 Recorded measurements are called data.
 Statistics is the formal science where we develop method for collection, analysis, interpretation, presentation, and organization of data.
 Probability theory is the mathematical framework for quantifying uncertainty.
-Statistics uses probability theory to make inferences.
-Inference is the process of drawing conclusions from incomplete, indirect, or uncertain information in any experimental data.
+Statistics uses probability theory to make statistical inferences.
+Statistical inference is the process of drawing conclusions from incomplete, indirect, or uncertain information in any experimental data.

 Probability - The mathematics of ignorance